squadwuschel/MvcControllerToProxyGenerator/README.md

 # MvcControllerToProxyGenerator
 Creates JavaScript or TypeScript AJAX proxies in jQuery or AngularJs for .NET Controller or WebApi functions.

-You can download and install the [NuGet package for "TypeScriptAngularJsProxyGenerator"](https://www.nuget.org/packages/TypeScriptAngularJsProxyGenerator/).
+Download and install the [NuGet package for "TypeScriptAngularJsProxyGenerator"](https://www.nuget.org/packages/TypeScriptAngularJsProxyGenerator/) into your WebProject.

+Or install the NuGet package with the package manager console:

+    PM > Install-Package TypeScriptAngularJsProxyGenerator

 ---------
 ## The NuGet Package "TypeScriptAngularJsProxyGenerator"